 Once a family’s collective needs and interests are identified, the student-athlete must contact those desired colleges and communicate directly with the coaching staff by calling, emailing and visiting the college.
 A student must share who they are, what their academic & athletic includes, when they plan to visit the campus, where a meeting can be set and, most importantly, why they are interested in that college.
 It is the responsibility of the STUDENT to take control of this process and their own future.

-Over 95% to 99% (depending on sport) of high school players are those who are a more appropriate fit for Division II, III and NAIA colleges and are NOT Division I caliber scholarship players.
+Over 95% to 99% (depending on sport) of high school players are those who are a more appropriate fit for Division II, III &’NAIA colleges and are NOT Division I caliber scholarship players.
 This incredibly large majority need to focus on the right college and not just the program.
-And, even at those non-Division I levels, making the team is a remarkable accomplishment!
+Making the Division II, III & NAIA team will be very hard to do and is remarkable accomplishment!

 Unfortunately, students also need to recognize the possibility of not making their college team due to factors outside of their control.
-Those may include injuries, roster needs, coaching staff changes or simply, a poor tryout performance.
+Those include injuries, roster needs, coaching staff changes or simply, a poor tryout performance.